 Sunday, May 13 - Saturday, May 19, 2018

 In 1962, President Kennedy proclaimed May 15 as National Peace Officers Memorial Day and the calendar week in which May 15 falls, as National Police Week.
 Established by a joint resolution of Congress in 1962, National Police Week pays special recognition to those law enforcement officers who have lost their lives in the line of duty for the safety and protection of others.

 National Police Week is a collaborative effort of many organizations dedicated to honoring America's law enforcement community.
-Principal organizers of National Police Week are:
+The principal organizers of National Police Week include:

-National Law Enforcement Officers Memorial Fund (NLEOMF), which sponsors the annual Candlelight Vigil at the National Law Enforcement Officers Memorial.
+- National Law Enforcement Officers Memorial Fund (NLEOMF), which produces the annual Candlelight Vigil.

 - Fraternal Order of Police/Fraternal Order of Police Auxiliary (FOP/FOPA), which organize the Peace Officers Memorial Day Service at the U.S. Capitol.

 - Concerns of Police Survivors (C.O.P.S.), which holds the National Police Survivors' Conference.